Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     Example: `brew install jruby && brew test jruby`

   * `unlink` <formula>:
-    Unsymlink <formula> from the Homebrew prefix.
-This can be useful for temporarily disabling a formula: `brew unlink foo && commands && brew link foo`.
+    Remove symlinks for <formula> from the Homebrew prefix.
+This can be useful for temporarily disabling a formula:
+    `brew unlink foo && commands && brew link foo`.

   * `unpin` <formulae>:
     Unpin <formulae>, allowing them to be upgraded by `brew upgrade`.
 See also